-But Ann Widdecombe's matronly interpretation of the Latin dance earned her enough votes to keep her in for another week of Strictly Come Dancing.
+But Ann Widdecombe's unique interpretation of the Latin dance, stripped of its racier aspects, earned her enough public votes to keep her in for another week of Strictly Come Dancing.

-They gave her a mere 12 points out of 40 – the lowest ever for a salsa.
+They gave her a score of just 12 points out of a possible 40 – the lowest ever for a salsa.

-"There is not one word in the English language that can describe what 10 million people just witnessed," said Craig Revel-Horwood.
+"There is not one word in the English language that can describe what 10 million people just witnessed," commented Craig Revel-Horwood.

-Instead music star Goldie became the first celebrity to leave the show.
+The audience, though, voted to save Ann, and music star Goldie instead became the first celebrity to leave the show.